mordechaipotash/email-processor-app/email_app.md

 # Email Processing Application

-## Description
-An application to process and display emails fetched from Gmail.

 ## Components

 ### EmailList
-A component to display a list of emails.
+- Display a list of emails with sender, subject, and date
+- Include pagination or infinite scroll
+- Allow sorting by date, sender, or subject
+- Implement search functionality

 ### EmailDetail
-A component to display the details of a selected email.
+- Show full email content including body, attachments, and headers
+- Provide options to reply, forward, or delete the email
+- Display attachments with download links

 ### SyncButton
-A button to trigger email synchronization.
+- A prominent button to trigger email synchronization
+- Show sync status (e.g., in progress, last synced time)

 ## Pages

 ### Home
-The main page of the application, containing the EmailList, EmailDetail, and SyncButton components.
+- Layout with a sidebar containing EmailList
+- Main content area for EmailDetail
+- Header with SyncButton and user info

-## API
+## API Endpoints

 ### /api/sync-emails
-An API endpoint to trigger email synchronization.
+- POST request to trigger email synchronization
+- Return sync status and last synced time

 ### /api/emails
-An API endpoint to fetch processed emails.
+- GET request to fetch processed emails

-## Database
+- Support pagination and filtering

-### emails
+### /api/email/:id
-A table to store processed email data.
+- GET request to fetch a single email's details

-### attachments
+### /api/attachments/:id
-A table to store email attachment data.

-## Integration
-This application should integrate with the existing email_processor.py script for email processing and database operations.
+- GET request to download an attachment